 - Participants receive a monthly stipend of €1,000 and a working budget of €2,000 annually;

-— Duo’s or collectives can apply with 1 project proposal for 1 residency at the Van Eyck.
-When selected they will share 1 studio and 1 stipend.
-In that case the enrolment fee has to be paid only once.
+- Duos or collectives can apply with 1 project proposal for 1 residency at the Jan van Eyck.
+If selected, they will share 1 studio and will receive an adjusted stipend of minimum 1,5 and maximum 2 stipends.
+The enrolment fee has to be paid only once;

-- Participants are expected to settle in Maastricht or direct surroundings (in a radius of 10 km) during their stay at the Van Eyck.
+- Participants are expected to settle in Maastricht or direct surroundings (in a radius of 10 km) during their stay at the Jan van Eyck;

 - Fill out the form